dankozitza/rndstream/README.md

    -R          Re-set the seed using current
                seed.
    -d          Do not overwrite the config file.
+   -C          Exit rather than pause on Ctrl+c signal.
+               (toggle)
    -n          Go to the next frame.
    -b          Go to the last frame.